sternp/transcriptm/README.md

 ```

 ## Notes
-You may need to download database to filter contaminating reads from rRNA genes, the human genome...etc.
+You may need to download databases to filter contaminating reads from rRNA genes, the human genome...etc.
 Otherwise you can make your own Bowtie2-formatted database.
 You can specify multiple Bowtie2 databases in the transcriptm command, i.e. ```-db /dir/to/db1 /dir/to/db2```

 Pre-made databases can be downloaded like so:
 ```
 conda activate transcriptm